The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records. These rights are:

 FERPA designates certain information related to students as “Directory Information” and gives the University the right to disclose such information to anyone inquiring without having to ask students for permission unless to students specifically request in writing that ALL such information not be made public without their written consent.
 The University shall release “Directory Information” unless students specifically request in writing that it be withheld.

 Please consider very carefully the consequences of any decisions by you to withhold “Directory Information.”
 Should you decide NOT to release “Directory Information,” any future requests for such information from non-institutional persons or organizations will be refused.
-Some of the effects of your decision to withhold “Directory Information” will be friends or relative trying to reach you and prospective employers inquiring about you, etc., requests for information will be refused.
+Some of the effects of your decision to withhold “Directory Information” will be friends or relatives trying to reach you and prospective employers inquiring about you, etc., requests for information will be refused.

 The University will honor your request to withhold “Directory Information,” but cannot assume responsibility to contact you for permission to release requested information.
 Regardless of the effect upon you, the institution assumes no liability for honoring your instructions that information be withheld.